IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 7. Get connection details
 - Go to queue manager configuration.
 Under `Actions`, click `Download connection file`
 - Under `Select a queue manager`, select the queue manager qm1.
 Under `Select an application channel` select the channel `DEV.APP.SVRCONN`.
 Under `Select a cipher specification` select `ANY_TLS12`
 - Click next and make a note of hostname and port.
 These details are required later for client applications to connect to MQ.
+Then Click on next and click create.

 ### 5. Connect to your MQ instance from outside the cluster